parth-patel97/mcp-server-gemini/README.md

 1. User enters a natural language query.
 2. Streamlit sends the query to Gemini 2.5.
 3. Gemini interprets the query and generates a function call (tool use).
-4. The tool is executed via MCP (`mcp-flight-search`) which fetches data from SERP API.
+4. The tool is executed via MCP Server (`mcp-flight-search`) which fetches data from SERP API.
 5. The response is formatted and shown in the Streamlit UI.

 ---